y-board/light-the-y/_modules/loops.md

 ## Examples

-The following code will wait until any audio playing is done, before continuing past the loop and turning on an LED:
+The following code will wait until any audio playing is done, before continuing past the loop and turning on an LED.
+The `Yboard.loop_speaker()` function is used to keep the speaker playing the audio while the loop is running.

 ```cpp
 while (Yboard.is_audio_playing()) {